department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/burial-planning.md

 <br>

-### How do I plan a burial for a family member who's just died?
+### How do I plan a burial for a family member who has just died?

 <br>

 #### If you have a pre-need decision letter confirming they can be buried in a VA national cemetery:

 To start, you may want to choose a funeral director to help you plan the burial.
-Then either you or the funeral director can call the National Cemetery Scheduling Office at <a href="tel:+18005351117">800-535-1117</a> to request a burial.
+Then either you or the funeral director can call the National Cemetery Scheduling Office at <a href="tel:+18005351117">1-800-535-1117</a> to request a burial.

 You don’t need to do anything else except prepare yourself and your family for the funeral.
 [Find out what to expect at a memorial service](/burials-and-memorials/what-to-expect-at-a-funeral/).